What is Risk?

 Of course, deciding which street to cross will significantly impact your chance of safely crossing.
 If you cross an autobahn in Germany, your risk of an accident is high, while if you cross a supervised crossing on a small suburban street, you’re likely to make it safely over.

-Comparing investment risk to market risk
+Comparing investment to market risk

-Taking the example one step further, the market risk is the overall risk of pedestrian crossings.
+Taking the example one step further, the market risk is the overall threat of pedestrian crossings.
 As cars in the past have gotten better breaks and tyres, their drivers have become more likely to be able to stop in time for a pedestrian.
 The same goes for adding signs (and sometimes lights) at crossings.
 Cars are now equipped with Artificial Intelligence to help drivers identify pedestrians and avoid accidents.

-What is market risk and investment risk?
+What is market and investment risk?

 Market Risk Solutions